vircadia/vircadia-docs-sphinx/docs/source/host/server-setup/windows-server.rst

     .. note:: Learn :doc:`how to configure a Place name <../configure-settings/place-setting>`.

-    * **Step 3: Set up basic permissions**: By default, anyone logged on to your computer will have access to the domain settings for your domain.
+    * **Step 3: Set up basic permissions**: By default, anyone logged on to your computer will have full access to your domain.
 If you would like to extend administrator privileges to remote users (or allow yourself access from a remote location), then add the Vircadia Metaverse usernames here.
 In addition, choose who will be able to connect or rez items.
     * Click **Finish** to close the Setup Wizard.
 You will automatically be redirected to the Domain Settings for your domain.

 At this point, you have staged a domain in the metaverse and connected it to your server.
 However, it is not yet "live", meaning that it exists only as a temporary or "draft" domain in the metaverse.